johnvuko/vagrant-rails-dev/README.md

 ## What's In The Box

-* Debian 7
+* Debian 8

 * Git, SVN

-* SQLite3, Redis and Postgres
+* SQLite3, Redis and PostgreSQL

 * ImageMagick